bshmueli/ReactionGIF/README.md

 To comply with Twitter's [ToS](https://twitter.com/tos) and [Developer Agreement and Policy](https://developer.twitter.com/en/developer-terms/agreement-and-policy), the dataset  includes only the tweet IDs.
 To fetch the original tweets' texts, you can write your own script, or you can use our own, easy-to-use script.
 To use our own script, follow these steps:

+  1. Clone the repository or download the files `ReactionGIF.ids.json`, `credentials-example.py`, and `fetch-tweets.py`
-  1. Install the latest version of [Tweepy](https://www.tweepy.org):
+  2. Install the latest version of [Tweepy](https://www.tweepy.org):

     pip3 install tweepy
-  2. Rename our `credentials-example.py` to `credentials.py`
+  3. Rename our `credentials-example.py` to `credentials.py`

     mv credentials-example.py credentials.py
-  4. Add your [Twitter API credentials](https://developer.twitter.com/en/docs/twitter-api/getting-started/getting-access-to-the-twitter-api) by editing `credentials.py`
+  4. Add your [Twitter API credentials](https://developer.twitter.com/en/docs/twitter-api/getting-started/getting-access-to-the-twitter-api) by editing `credentials.py`:

     vim credentials.py
-  6. Run the script:
+  5. Run the script:

     python3 fetch-tweets.py